elf-alchemist/masterpack/README.md

 With all this in mind, why should anyone play the official in their original amorphous format?
 Why should we accept the way things are?
 Why should we allow people to miss out on the great works of these authors just because the pieces are all over the place?

 This script fixes that, all content by the authors past, present and future to the Master Levels is now brought together in a single WAD file for your enjoyment.
 All 45 relevant (plus 1 bonus) map are now fully playable as 5 separate, organized episodes.
-And with this, you can now properly enjoy the works of Doom's early great authors, some of early Doom's most timeless work
+And with this, you can now properly enjoy the works of Doom's early great authors, some of early Doom's most timeless work.

-Here are the included episodes, for a detailed list check out this [spreadsheet](./misc/masterpack.pdf):
+Here are the included episodes (and for a detailed list check out this [table](./misc/full_maps.csv)):
 ```txt
 Inferno     -  9 maps - John "Dr. Sleep" Anderson, Rest In Peace
 Titan       -  6 maps - James "Jim" Flynn, Rest In Peace